Pelosi speaks to dissonance

 paving the way Speaker Pelosi to become the first female US president.

-is not representing the anti-war will of the majority of her constituents.
+the anti-war will of the majority of her constituents.

 Addressing those concerns, Pelosi said, "I think most people